-0.5.2.
+1.5.2.
 Concluding Comments

-We have presented the elements of the Event-B language, which is based on B but offers a simple way to express transitions.
-A machine in eventb describes the state of an observed system by listing variables and asserting an invariant.
+We have presented elements of the Event-B language, which is based on B but offers a simple way to express transitions.
+A machine in Event-B describes the state of an observed system by listing variables and asserting an invariant.
 It also allows for changes in variables to be expressed by a finite list of events.
 The machine is checked by verifying a list of verification conditions expressing the preservation of the invariant by the events.
-The data description uses set theory and the predicate calculus of the B language.
+The data description uses set theory and the predicate calculus of the B language (Abrial 1996a) with some differences (Leuschel 2021).
 This method has been developed from the classical B (Abrial 1996a) method and proposes a general framework for developing reactive systems, using a progressive approach to model design by refinement.
-Event-B was developed from the ground up based on the foundational work of Jean-Raymond Abrial's presentation (Abrial 1996b) at the inaugural conference (Habrias 1996) and the contributions of Ralph Back and Kurki Suonio This language was developed from the ground up based on the foundational work of Jean-Raymond Abrial's presentation at the inaugural conference and the contributions of Ralph Back and Kurki Suonio (Back and Kurki-Suonio 1989).
+Event-B was developed from the ground up based on the foundational work of Jean-Raymond Abrial's presentation (Abrial 1996b) at the inaugural conference (Habrias 1996) and the contributions of Ralph Back and Kurki Suonio (Back and Kurki-Suonio 1989).
 The choices made have enabled us to use the Atelier-B tool to develop the first models Event-B .
 Finally, it should be noted that the refinement of Event-B machines is an original element of this approach implemented in the Rodin platform.
 The Event-B language is designed for developing models of reactive systems using an incremental and progressive approach guided by a set of techniques such as proof animation and simulation supported by Rodin.
 However, there is still a learning phase to use this language and the following chapters will propose such techniques.

-0.6.
+1.6.
 Bibliography